-The annual requirements to amortize all revenue bonds and revenue refunding bonds outstanding as of June 30, 2017, are summarized above (all amounts in thousands).
-The totals above are net of capitalized interest funds available for debt service.
+The annual requirements to amortize all revenue bonds and revenue refunding bonds outstanding as of June 30, 2018, are summarized on page 33 (all amounts in thousands).
+The totals on page 33 are net of capitalized interest funds available for debt service.
 For purposes of this note, the interest rate applicable to variable rate bonds is the synthetic fixed rate of 4.7753% for the 2008 Bonds.
-None of the fees associated with liquidity, letters of credit, or remarketing arrangements are included in the chart above, nor are the incremental rates paid on any floating rate note arrangements.
+None of the fees associated with liquidity, letters of credit, or remarketing arrangements are included in the chart on page 33, nor are the incremental rates paid on any floating rate note arrangements.